 We rely in part upon third-party licenses and ownership rights assigned from third parties for the development of specific uses for our Hemopurifier devices.
-For example, we are researching, developing and testing cancer-related applications for our devices under patents assigned from the London Health Science Center Research, Inc. Should any of our licenses be prematurely terminated for any reason, or if the patents and intellectual property assigned to us or owned by such entities that we have licensed are challenged or defeated by third parties, our research efforts could be materially and adversely affected.
+We are researching, developing and testing cancer-related applications for our devices under patents assigned from the London Health Science Center Research, Inc. Under the assignment agreement, we own the patents outright for the life of the patent, which expires in May 2029.
+Under certain circumstances, ownership of the patents may revert to the London Health Science Center Research, Inc. if there is an uncured substantial breach of the assignment agreement.
+Should any of our licenses be prematurely terminated for any reason, or if the patents and intellectual property assigned to us or owned by such entities that we have licensed are challenged or defeated by third parties, our research efforts could be materially and adversely affected.
 Our licenses and patents assigned to us may not continue in force for as long as we require for our research, development and testing of cancer treatments.
 It is possible that, if our licenses terminate or the underlying patents and intellectual property is challenged or defeated or the patents and intellectual property assigned to us is challenged or defeated, suitable replacements may not be obtained or developed on terms acceptable to us, if at all.
-There is also the related risk that we may not be able to make the required payments under any patent license or assignment agreement, in which case we may lose to ability to use one or more of the licensed or assigned patents.
+There is also the related risk that we may not be able to make the required payments under any patent license or assignment agreement, in which case we may lose ability to use one or more of the licensed or assigned patents.